-Dr. Squires' research focuses on health workforce capacity building with a specific interest in improving immigrant health outcomes and for those with a language barrier between patients and providers.
-She has in-depth expertise on migration and health as well as nursing workforce development.
+Dr. Squires' research focuses on health workforce capacity building around the world.
+Nurses are the primary focus of her health workforce capacity building research and she has participated in or lead interprofessional studies involving physicians, pharmacists, social workers, physical therapists, and community health workers.
+The patient focus of her work centers on the studying the intersections of how language preference influences patient outcomes, health services delivery, and patient-provider relationships.
+Her research methods expertise is in cross-language research.
 An experienced global health researcher, she has worked in 30 countries to date and has regional expertise in Latin America.
 Dr. Squires has consulted with the Migration Policy Institute and the World Bank on nursing and health workforce issues and produced several major policy analyses with their teams.
-Her current funded studies are examining the challenges of health workforce capacity building to meet the demand for geriatric services and studying the impact of language concordant encounters between nurses and patients receiving home care.
-A prolific writer, Dr. Squires has authored over 100 papers including 58 in peer reviewed journals.
+Her current funded studies are examining the impact of language concordant encounters between nurses and patients receiving home care.
+A prolific writer, Dr. Squires has authored over 125 publications including 68 in peer-reviewed journals.
 Prior to entering academia full time, Dr. Squires worked as a staff nurse in solid organ transplant and as a staff educator for 11 years in the US healthcare system.

 Bachelor of Science in Nursing with a minor in Latin American Studies, 1995, University of PennsylvaniaMaster of Science in Nursing - Education, 1999, Duquesne UniversityPost-Master's Certificate in Nursing Administration, 2000, Villanova UniversityDoctor of Philosophy, 2007, Yale UniversityPost-Doctoral Fellowship, Center for Health Outcomes Research, 2007-2009, University of Pennsylvania